bczsalba/ekreta-docs-v3/README.md

 Most of the info here is based on [Filc's](https://github.com/filcnaplo/filcnaplo) source code and [boapps'](https://github.com/boapps/e-kreta-api-docs) v1 documentation, while the rest was hand tested.

-The repository also contains Python program to access most functions, and as a sort of example of usage.
+The repository also contains a Python program to access most functions, and as a sort of example of usage.

 ## Table of contents
 ### 1. [Other projects](#other-kreta-projects-based-on-the-v2-api)